Lay3rLabs/WAVS/docs/QUICKSTART.md

 cp .env.example .env
 ```

-6. Open the `.env` from the previous step, uncomment the first line, and specify the absolute file path for your WAVS data directory.
+1. Open the `.env` from the previous step and specify the absolute file path for your WAVS data directory.

 > NOTE: The '~' symbol is expanded into your home directory, like `/home/username`.